FAQ for project partner

 The flat rate of 40% for other costs covers also the office and administration costs.

-Can a project partner report expenditure incurred before the end of the project, but paid after project closure date?
+Can a project partner report expenditure incurred before the end of the project?
+Could it be paid after project closure date?

 Yes, expenses based on payments initialised with a minor delay after the project implementation period can be accepted, as long as the activities have been implemented before the project closure date.
-Partners are recommended to agree with their controllers on the timing.
+We recommend partners to agree with their controllers on the timing.

 As stated in the eligibility rules, any cost related to activities implemented after the project closure are ineligible with the exception of the final invoice of the controller.

-How to proceed if a project partner (PP) exceeds its total partner budget?
-Shall the controller certify the exceeding expenditure?
+How to proceed if a project partner exceeds its total partner budget?

-Is it accepted that the controller certifies a higher amount as eligible expenditure than actually declared by the project partner?
+Is it accepted that the controller certifies a higher amount than actually declared by the project partner?

 What is the retention period for the project documentation?

-The documents shall be kept for at least five years from December 31st of the year in which the last payment by the MA to the project is made, unless the MA does not inform at an earlier point of time that the keeping of documents is no longer required for the project.
+The documents shall be kept for at least five years from December 31st of the year in which the last payment by the Managing Authority (MA) to the project is made, unless the MA does not inform at an earlier point of time that the keeping of documents is no longer required for the project.

 What will be checked by the controller when flat rate options are applied?

-What consequences do changes in the national contribution of project partner have (e.g. national subsidy not foreseen in the AF granted)?
+What consequences do changes in the national contribution of project partner have?

-What if a PP wants to change during project duration due to objective reasons the cost calculation method?
-Can this be changed during project implementation?
+What if a project partner wants to change the cost calculation method?

 The cost calculation options have to be selected already in the application phase.
 No changes are allowed after the approval.